kmv19/Design-of-PID-Controller-for-Automobile-Cruise-Control-System/README.md

 # Design-of-PID-Controller-for-Automobile-Cruise-Control-System
-The PID controller is utilised to regulate the vehicle’s speed and maintain it at constant level.
+The PID controller for automobile cruise control system is utilised to regulate the vehicle’s speed and maintain it at constant level.

+The cruise control is a control system which allows the driver to set a certain speed, which will make the vehicle to move in a set speed, without the need for constant manual input on the accelerator pedal.
+It is a closed-loop control system that adjusts throttle or brakes to counteract deviations from the desired or set speed.
+The disturbances can be road direction changes, climbing slopes or wind speed.
+As automotive industry progress with help of automation and control systems, design of cruise control systems become essential.
+We will be using a PID control for implementing the cruise control system.
+This study aims to optimize the PID controller parameters, including the proportional gain (Kp), integral gain (Ki), and derivative gain (Kd) to achieve a balance between stability and response, which will enhance the overall driving experienceand fuel efficiency.